 But fear not: 2024 won’t be a rehash of 2023.
 With a new year comes the promise of new challenges, as well as new opportunities to make the most of the SAP products and technology heading our way in 2024.

-It’s clear that any residual confusion around RISE with SAPwhat it is, what it isn’t, who it’s best for, and its relationship to cloud migration, innovation, and AI—should be a priority for SAP to address, especially on the heels of SAP adding new “premium-plus” models to the mix of options already available to customers pursuing a move to the cloud.
+It’s clear that any residual confusion around RISE with SAP—what it is, what it isn’t, who it’s best for, and its relationship to cloud migration, innovation, and AI—should be a priority for SAP to address, especially on the heels of SAP adding new “premium-plus” models to the mix of options already available to customers pursuing a move to the cloud.

-High on the list of real-world issues is the planning and execution of customers’ migrations to SAP S/4HANA and the cloud—a problem that RISE is intended to help solve, though these are complex initiatives in multiple respects.
+High on the list of real-world issues is the planning and execution of customers’ migrations to SAP S/4HANA and the cloud—a problem that RISE with SAP is intended to help solve.
+However, these are complex initiatives in multiple respects.
 The problems are less about SAP technology strategy, per se, as the three different modalities for SAP S/4HANA offer customers a significant amount of flexibility in their deployment options.
 The more salient problems center on the current state of customers’ infrastructure and business requirements.
 It’s complicated out there on the road to SAP S/4HANA: lots of legacy processes and customizations, lots of substandard and poorly governed data, and lots of conflicting agendas around business transformation.

-Rolling the clock over to another year will put even more pressure on SAP customers to move forward with these plans, both to reap the much-needed business and technological benefits of the cloud and to stay ahead of SAP’s deadlines for end of mainstream maintenance.
+Rolling the clock over to another year will put even more pressure on SAP customers to move forward with these plans, both to reap the much-needed business and technological benefits of the cloud and to stay ahead of SAP’s deadlines for end-of-mainstream maintenance.

-A Clean Data Movement’
+‘A Clean Data Movement’

 For many customers, 2024 will involve figuring out how to navigate the myriad changes in data, process, and technical architecture that need to be settled before pulling the trigger on deploying SAP S/4HANA.
 Solving a host of insipient data problems will get a boost from the continuing interest—though, in my view, mostly overblown and premature—in deploying generative AI in the enterprise.
-Indeed, perhaps the best outcome of the hype around generative AI has been that loads of impeccably clean data are needed to build and maintain large language models, and that realization is now driving a much-needed, long-overdue renaissance for SAP S/4HANA and cloud upgrade plans.
+Indeed, perhaps the best outcome of the hype around generative AI has been that loads of impeccably clean data are needed to build and maintain large language models.
+That realization is now driving a much-needed, long-overdue renaissance for SAP S/4HANA and cloud upgrade plans.

 This growing “clean data” movement isn’t just for existing SAP customers running complex, hybrid cloud environments.
 Many net-new customers, particularly those eyeing a move to SAP S/4HANA Cloud, public edition, and its “fit-to-standard” process models, are finding that the age-old problem of data quality doesn’t go away just because a customer is doing a greenfield SAP S/4HANA implementation.